-4.1.4.2 Details are required regarding the ability to operate as a Reverse Proxy.
+4.7.4.2 Details are required regarding the ability to operate as a Reverse Proxy.

-4.1.4.3 The proposed system is required to have the ability to scan traffic between virtual machines (East-West) and support the FW product for the NSX environment (component E).
+4.7.4.3 The proposed system is required to have the ability to scan traffic between virtual machines (East-West) and support the FW product for the NSX environment (component H).

-4.1.4.4 The proposed system is required to support the IEEE 802.3 as standard for physical link aggregation.
+4.7.4.4 The proposed system is required to support the IEEE 802.3 as a standard for physical link aggregation.

-4.1.4.5 The proposed system is required to be able to send out GARP messages whenever the MAC address of an aggregate interface changes to a new Pool IP (as a result of link failure or port change).
+4.7.4.5 The proposed system is required to be able to send out GARP messages whenever the MAC address of an aggregate interface changes to a new Pool IP (as a result of link failure or port change).